We’re Always Looking to Work with New Freelancers

 To pitch a feature story, you can send it to the appropriate channel (Adventure, Health, Travel, Culture, or Gear) or email firstname.lastname@example.org.

-The Adventure section of the website covers public lands, exploration, the environment, and outdoor sports (think climbing, skiing, surfing, hiking, and biking).
+The Adventure section of the website covers public lands, exploration, the environment, and outdoor sports (think climbing, mountaineering, BASE-jumping, skiing, surfing, kayaking, whitewater rafting, hiking, and biking).
 We’re interested in stories of firsts, wild survival tales, profiles of compelling characters, and explorations of the tragedies that often accompany pursuing a life in the outdoors.
 While we break news when we can, more often our writers have success explaining to readers what the news means, analyzing trends, taking a strong stance on an issue, or pursuing a longer narrative feature that goes beyond the headlines.
-We rarely do news or trip reports on niche expeditions or accomplishments.

 To pitch an Adventure story, email email@example.com.